Awestruck77/v2/README.md

 ### Development Guidelines

 - Follow PEP 8 for Python code
-- Use TypeScript for all frontend code
 - Write tests for new features
 - Update documentation for API changes
-- Use conventional commits
+- Use type hints where appropriate

 ## 📝 License